Home Grown: Break up

 In February 2005, Lohrbach left Home Grown and later joined the band New Years Day.
 The band continued without him for a time, playing live shows with guest bass guitarist Ted Vega.
 Eventually, however, the members moved on to other projects.
 Tran started the band Red Panda with Bill Uechi of Save Ferris, Hammond joined Paper Models, and Reynolds started Defender.
 Herco resurfaced in 2004 playing drums with a shortlived band by the name of Ugly, out of Orange, CA. In 2006, Home Grown's official website closed down and their MySpace profile announced that they were on "indefinite hiatus".
 The band has not played together or recorded since October 2005.
 Despite this, a new song, "Nothing Can Stop Us", was posted to their Myspace in March 2006.

 Reunion

 On April 12, 2024, Home Grown announced they would be reuniting to play with The Starting Line in Los Angeles in June 2024.
 As of March 2025 the band is slated to play at Four Chords Festival in September of 2025.

 On August 15, 2025, Darren Reynolds announced his departure from Home Grown, citing limited availability due to work and family commitments.

 Russell Dixon was confirmed to be bands new drummer who Lohrbach had played with in New Years Day & Radical Radical, after filling in for Reynolds since May 2025.

+Musical style and influences

+Their music is often characterized as pop-punk, lyrically favoring humor and silly or satirical subjects.
+The band's latter releases would ignore these topics.
+The band's riffs draw influence from hardcore punk, drawing comparisons to New Found Glory.
+Screen Rant said "there's a nerdy energy to their vocal delivery that feels like a Weezer fan's dream."